 The LightFoot Guide to the via Francigena – Canterbury to The Great Saint Bernard Pass – 9th Edition

-In addition to the detailed descriptions of 48 stages covering the 1239 kilometres of the official route, the guide also provides dozens of alternatives allowing you to reduce your walking distance, follow more closely the historic route or enjoy more of the dramatic Apennine landscape.
+In addition to the detailed descriptions of 42 stages covering the 1028 kilometres of the official route, the guide also provides dozens of alternatives including the via Francigena Montagna or via degli Abati.
+As a result you can reduce your walking distance, follow more closely the historic route or enjoy more of the dramatic Apennine landscape.
 Accommodation is listed along the entire route with a full range of prices and types.

 You will have the freedom to make the journey your way.

-The Lightfoot Companion is an optional addition to the Lightfoot Guide and presents information on the key points of cultural interest along the length of the route.
-Written by Babette Gallard Full colour; 98 pages; 216 x 140 mm … Read More
+The Lightfoot Companion is an optional addition to the Lightfoot Guide and presents information on the key points of cultural and historical interest along the length of the route.
+Written by Babette Gallard Full colour; 106 pages; 216 x 140 … Read More

 The LightFoot Companion to the via Francigena Italy: Great Saint Bernard Pass to St Peter’s Square, Rome